PopovEvgeniy/ecdp/readme.txt

                                               EASY CD PLAYER

-                                               Version 0.8.2.2
+                                               Version 0.8.2.3

-                                 This software made by Popov Evgeniy Alekseyevich
+                                 This software was made by Popov Evgeniy Alekseyevich

 System requirement